jor0214/EmotiComm/README.md

 - **Display Mode Toggle:** :Button-triggered switch between smiley orientation and other display modes.
 - **Reliable Data Handling** : Uses circular buffers and interrupts for message integrity.

+### **Procedure**
+1. Basic Communication : Started with sending built-in test message `[SENSOR DATA]`, using the '[' and ']' to mark the start and end of each message.
+Unidirectional communication only.
+2. Full-Duplex Setup: Implemented bidirectional communication so that both boards could transmit and recieve.
+3. Accelerometer Integration: Read X, Y, Z values via I2C and transmitted them as formatted messages.
+4. Display Features: Added LCD modes: smiley face that responds to orientation, and a pong game controlled also by the orientation.
+5. Button Controls: Added buttons for switching display modes and resending messages when ACKs were no recieved.

 ## **System Architecture**

 The system consists of two Nucleo boards: